 Week two done & 36.4 miles travelled so far

 The weather has been good to me so far.
 It has been a little warm for the past three days which makes me more determined to get up early to get out and do it.
 But, on the flip side, evening pushes have been a pleasure as well.
 The sun dipping in the distance casting long shadows that follow me on my quest to complete this challenge.
+The Next Phase – 2.6 for 26 has been completed.

 The money raised will go towards new Basketball equipment at Bourne End Junior Sports Club.
 Balls, hoops and nets.
 If enough is raised, then backboards and cones would be an added extra.